The Board and

 Members: Andre van der Veer, George Aase, Andreas Klingen and Steven Brown

-The Risk Committee is established to assist the Board in:
+The Risk and Compliance Committee is established to assist the Board in:

-- exercising oversight over enterprise risk management processes;
+- exercising oversight over enterprise risk and compliance management processes;

 Chairman: Robert Emslie

 The Nomination Committee is established to support the Board in discharging the following duties:

 - identify suitable Board candidates in order to fill vacancies, based on the criteria defined in the Board Profile Paper to ensure the appropriate mix and diversity;